rainbowsend/TIE-GCM-PDAF/README.md

   **Example**: `OBSERVATION%SATELLITE(1)%APPLY=.true.`

 #### OBSERVATION%SATELLITE()%ALWAYS_SAVE
   interpolate the model grid to the location of the observation and save it to the result file, even when it is not assimilated.
-Usefull for open loop simulations.
+Useful for open-loop simulations.

   **Type**: logical